Forecast for COVID-19 cases in the UK: Updated modellingWednesday 29 Apr 2020

 - third, there was quite a significant revision on how the data on both cases and tests were reported.

-"Updating the modelling with this additional information to further investigate the expected trajectory of the epidemic, there are three main results:
+"Updating the modelling Link opens in a new windowwith this additional information to further investigate the expected trajectory of the epidemic, there are three main results:

 - first, the model confirms that the peak of new infections was reached on April 8th;